Skip to main content

 The transition from viewing efficiency as a performance optimization to understanding it as an environmental imperative fundamentally changed how I approach technology decisions.
 Every algorithm choice, every infrastructure decision, every line of code now carries environmental weight.

 The most surprising discovery was that sustainable computing practices often aligned with cost optimization and performance improvements.
-Green computing isn't just good for the planet—it's good for business.
+Green computing isn't just good for the planet.
+It's good for business.

 Academic Research & References